The Return of Thalia Plates: The Titan’s Curse Word

 “Gosh,” I said, “This whole thing is such a crazy rumor.
 I’d sure love to know who reported it, just for funsies.”

-“Oh, well, keep this between you and me, Sebastian Merrick, Flynn Macintosh, and Benjamin Markell.”
+“Oh, well, keep this between you and me, Flynn Macintosh.”

 I smiled, fakely.
 “Oh my goodness, that’s so… interesting.
 Hey, why don’t I go see if I can find Mac for you.”